EV concepts

 Structure of EV Charge Point data

-EV Charge Point data is structured into three levels: Location, Electrical Vehicle Supply Equipment (EVSE), and Connector.
+EV Charge Point data is structured into three hierarchical levels: Location, Electric Vehicle Supply Equipment (EVSE), and Connector.
+An additional grouping concept, Connector Group, is used to model shared electrical or logical constraints across connectors.

 EV Charge Points glossary